esradev/Farazsms-React/readme.txt

 * Sending a welcome sms when joining the site through the Digits plugin
 * Sending a notification sms to the site user when replying to the comment is sent along with the reply link
-* The possibility of sending an sms tracking code for postal shipments in WooCommerce
+* The possibility of sending a sms tracking code for postal shipments in WooCommerce
 * Sending a survey sms 7 days after the purchase of the customer along with the product link in order to comment on the site

 This sms platform helps to communicate with customers and convert them into regular customers.